pjtunstall/ziggurats/README.md

 ## 1. Intention

-[This](https://ziggurats.netlify.app/) is a little project I came up with to learn about the Canvas API and MVC architecture. <a href="#toc">⬆ Back to top</a>
+[This](https://ziggurats.netlify.app/) is a little project I came up with to learn about the Canvas API and MVC architecture.

 ## 2. Instructions

 Arrow keys to move the generation point incrementally, and click to relocate it entirely.
 Tab and Q to adjust speed.
 Z and X to rotate.
-Space to reset. <a href="#toc">⬆ Back to top</a>
+Space to reset.

 ## 3. Curiosities